 It is disconcerting to see that Europe through AMLR wants to undermine fundamental European legal principles in order to fight crime.
 The European Commission is creating a surveillance society through AML/CFT legislation.

 [a] Current regulation is already threatening the data protection rights of European citizens, due to the large amount of data obliged entities have to collect, due to the unnecessary and unjustifiably public register of ‘beneficial owners’ (with a too broad definition of ‘beneficial owner’) and due to other problematic obligations.

-[b] The European Commission proposes to undermine the data protection principles of GDPR further by allowing obliged entities through the first paragraph of article 55 AMLR to collect personal data on political opinions, sexual orientation etcetera (mark-up by me):
+[b] The European Commission proposes to undermine the data protection principles of GDPR further by allowing obliged entities through the first paragraph of article 55 AMLR to collect personal data on political opinions, sexual orientation etcetera.
+In the amended version of the LIBE ECON commission the paragraph will be as follows (mark-up by me):

 1. To the extent that it is strictly necessary for the purposes of preventing money laundering and terrorist financing, obliged entities may process special categories of personal data on a case-by-case basis relating to racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership and genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation referred to in Article 9(1) of Regulation (EU) 2016/679 and personal data relating to criminal convictions and offences referred to in Article 10 of that Regulation subject to the safeguards provided for in paragraphs 2 and 3.

 Of course obliged entities like banks will use this as a pretext to collect unnecessary personal data.

 To my opinion collecting this type of data should be forbidden, unless – after a strict procedure in which data protection authorities are involved – the necessity of collecting such data is proven.